ABC Warriors: Mongrol

-The immensely strong Mongrol was originally the commander of an ABC paratrooper platoon, and the only survivor (save Zippo) of the disastrous drop into Volgan territory at Vilnus – so disastrous that it was nicknamed Zarnhem after Arnhem.
+The immensely strong Mongrol was originally the commander of an ABC paratrooper platoon, and the only survivor (save Zippo) of the disastrous drop into Volgan territory at Vilnius – so disastrous that it was nicknamed Zarnhem after Arnhem.
 Only his head remained undamaged and remained on the battlefield.
 A scavenger named Lara, the daughter of executed robot manufacturers, salvaged his head and built him a new body with other robot parts as an act of defiance against the Volgans.
-She was caught and executed, and Mongrol was tortured by electricity for information – this inadvertently activated his body and he broke free of his captors.
+She was caught and executed, and Mongrol was tortured by electricity for information – this inadvertently activated his body, and he broke free of his captors.

 The torture and Lara's death reduced him to near animal-like behaviour ("Mongrol smush!"), and he was regarded as a threat by both sides.
 He was recruited when Hammerstein earned his respect by beating him in hand-to-hand combat.
 Mongrol's belief that he would go to heaven and meet his beloved Lara once more became the driving force of the metal ape.
 After being told by Deadlock that only good robots go to heaven, he became determined to live a hero's life and see his beloved again.

 After the Mars mission, he found work with P.T.
 Bar-Num's "Death Circus" on the free robot planet Mekka.
 He played the part of The Gawk, a giant metal monster that would be defeated by the heroic Spar-Tekus in every show.
 He'd been playing that role for so long that he'd forgotten who he was.
 He was found by Nemesis the Warlock and brought back into the ranks of The ABC Warriors to help save the Gothic Empire from a Terminator invasion.
 He was then dispatched with the other Warriors into the Time Wastes of Termight to repair the damage done to it.
 During their journey, Blackblood broke the news to Mongrol that robots simply go to the smelter rather than heaven, so he would never see Lara again.
 As a result, Mongrol turned to his 'father' – a screwdriver.